UEE62122 | CRICOS 118054F

 • Project Supervisor or Energy Efficiency Consultant

-Graduates may work in sectors such as infrastructure, manufacturing, utilities, industrial automation, and energy systems.
+Graduates may find employment across sectors including infrastructure, manufacturing, utilities, industrial automation, and energy systems.

 Professional Recognition